Retail-Aware Amazon PPC Software

 Optimize titles and descriptions

-Optimizing your product titles and descriptions for search engines is the key to rising above all the noise from your competitors.
+Optimizing your product titles and descriptions for search engines is key to rising above all the noise from your competitors.

 Titles are headlines that grab the customers’ attention and invite them to click on your product listing.
-They should be relevant keyword-rich, concise yet informative, compelling and highlight key features to ensure they appear on relevant searches and attract high-intent shoppers.
+They should be relevant, keyword-rich, concise yet informative, compelling and highlight key features to ensure they appear on relevant searches and attract high-intent shoppers.
 While visible keywords are important, you can also make use of backend keywords to improve product ranking.

 Beyond titles, bullet points and detailed product descriptions also play an important role in conversion.
 Simple to read, keyword-rich and benefit-driven bullet points and descriptions help customers understand your product value and convince them to buy it.